coq/coq/doc/sphinx/language/gallina-specification-language.rst

              Hypotheses {+ ( {+ @ident } : @type ) }
       :name: Variable (outside a section); Variables (outside a section); Hypothesis (outside a section); Hypotheses (outside a section)

-      Out of any section, these variants are synonyms of :n:`Local Parameter {+ ( {+ @ident } : @type ) }`.
+      Outside of any section, these variants are synonyms of :n:`Local Parameter {+ ( {+ @ident } : @type ) }`.
       For their meaning inside a section, see :cmd:`Variable` in :ref:`section-mechanism`.

       .. warn:: @ident is declared as a local axiom [local-declaration,scope]

-         Warning that is emitted when using :cmd:`Variable` instead of :cmd:`Local Parameter`.
+         Warning generated when using :cmd:`Variable` instead of :cmd:`Local Parameter`.

 .. note::